 When Harvard University presented the first MBA program 100 years ago, some laughed and thought it was not necessary.
 After all, people can just "learn on the job".

 But Harvard argued that a scientific approach was necessary for companies for the 20th century.
-Soft skill training is the same now for the 21st century companies.
+Soft skills training is the same now for the 21st century companies.
 It is a must have!

 Soft skills build habits.
 Habits build culture.
 Culture builds brand.